Kai Samra

-Kai Samra is a stand-up comedian from Handsworth, Birmingham.
-His comedy dissects life as a young, working class, British Asian.
+Kai Samra is a stand-up comedian, writer, musician from Handsworth, Birmingham based in London.

+Music

+Kai was the lead singer/guitarist of Paris Pickpockets.An Indie/Dance band which formed in 2014 and were signed to the same management as Charli xcx and The 1975.
+They went on the support the Libertines, Bloc Party, Jungle and The View.

 Career

-Samra took his critically acclaimed debut hour show, Underclass, to Edinburgh Fringe in 2019 with Soho Theatre.
-Underclass was filmed for Amazon Prime Video in 2021.
-The show covers Samra’s time at homeless shelter Centrepoint and a Vice interview Samra did with former leader of the EDL Tommy Robinson.
+Samra took his critically acclaimed, debut stand up comedy hour show, Underclass, to Edinburgh Fringe in 2019 produced by Soho Theatre.
+It was in The Guardian top recommended shows of the Edinburgh Festival Fringe.
+Underclass was filmed for an Amazon Prime Video Special in 2021.
+The show covers Samra’s time at youth homeless shelter Centrepoint and a Vice show where Samra interviewed the former leader of the EDL Tommy Robinson.

 Samra took his second show, Native, with Soho Theatre to the Edinburgh Fringe in 2022.
+He performed the show in Los Angeles at the Hayworth Theatre.

 Samra has appeared on series 1 and 3 of ITV2’s Stand-up sketch show.
-Samra wrote and performed his own episode on the on BBC3 series Quickies.
+Samra wrote and performed his own episode on the BBC3 series Quickies.
 Samra has written and performed on Now Show on BBC Radio 4.
 In 2022, Samra was a writer for Romesh Ranganathan’s The Ranganation.
 Samra was a judge for the BBC New Comedy Awards 2022.
+Samra was on Pointless Celebrities in 2024.